Eric-Ess/Eric-Ess.github.io/_posts/2024-03-07-data-explanation.md

 - Did *not* sample remaining Adults
 - Only gill tissue was taken
 - No mechanical stress
-- all tubes for seed and spat are individuals, no multiple samples from the same oysters
+- tubes for seed and spat are individuals, no multiple samples from the same oysters.
+They were too small.
-- flash froze samples for potential proteomic/metabolomic analysis
+- flash froze additional samples for potential proteomic/metabolomic analysis